vporton/carbon-flow/README.md

 - P - swap credit period (a number of seconds).

-This is to avoid some entity maliciously or erroneously minting producing a giant number of tokens and then swapping them for valuable parent token.
+This is to avoid some entity maliciously or erroneously minting producing a giant number of tokens and then swapping them for a valuable parent token.

 The idea is that one can swap up to C tokens per swap period P.

-The algorithm is as follows:
+TL;DR: The algorithm is as follows:

 - At any moment of time we are either in a swap credit or no (intially we are not in a swap credit).